-Superintendent - Andy & Rosita Aldrich Judging 1:00 Saturday for ALL age groups
+Superintendent - Andy & Rosita Aldrich Judging 2:00 Thursday for ALL age groups

-- 1. Read General Rules. - 2.
-Member must check-in and sign up at the Fair for the time preferred for demonstration/illustrated talk or speech by 1:00 p.m.
+- Read General Rules. - Members must check in and sign up at the Fair for the time preferred for demonstration/illustrated talk or speech by 1:00 p.m.
 Saturday afternoon.
-If you are not going to participate then you must notify the Superintendent before the judging begins. - 4-H/FFA members should notify the superintendent in case of conflict or cancellation. - 4.
-Maximum time for demonstration/illustrated talk is 20 minutes, 3 minute minimum, and should be long enough to cover the topic adequately. - 5.
-Entries in Speaking will comply with specifications as was listed for 4-H Day rules (available from Extension Office). - For live animal and large object demonstrations, the judges will move to a location suitable for a demonstration. - A Champion and Reserve Champion may be selected for each age division.
-A Grand Champion and Reserve Grand Champion may be awarded if presentation warrants. - 8.
-Purple demonstration/illustrated talks presented by 4-H members 9 years and over will be eligible to be entered at the State Fair.
+If you are not going to participate then you must notify the Superintendent before the judging begins. - 4-H members should notify the superintendent in case of conflict or - cancellation. - The maximum time for demonstration/illustrated talk is 20 minutes, 3 minutes minimum, and should be long enough to cover the topic adequately. - Entries in Speaking will comply with specifications as was listed for 4-H Day rules (available from the Extension Office). - For live animal and large object demonstrations, the judges will move to a location suitable for a demonstration. - A Champion and Reserve Champion may be selected for each age division.
+A Grand Champion and Reserve Grand Champion may be awarded if presentation warrants. - Purple demonstration/illustrated talks presented by 4-H members 9 years and over will be eligible to be entered at the State Fair.

-\Class I1600 ---- Beginner (7-8 years) Class I1601 ---- Junior (9-11 years) Class I1602 ---- Intermediate (12-14 years) Class I1603 ---- Senior (15 years and older)
+Class I1600 ---- Beginner (7-8 years) Class I1601 ---- Junior (9-11 years) Class I1602 ---- Intermediate (12-14 years) Class I1603 ---- Senior (15 years and older)

-\ Not a class at the state fair.
+^{} Not a class at the state fair.